xiaohaoChen/rrc_detection/README.md

    cd $CAFFE_ROOT/data/KITTI-car/
    ./extrach_car_label.sh
    ```
    Before create the LMDB files.
 The labels should be converted to VOC type.
-We provide some matlab scripts to finish this.
+We provide some matlab scripts.
    The scripts are in `$CAFFE_ROOT/data/convert_labels/`.
-   Just modify converlabels.m.
+Just modify `converlabels.m`.
    ```Shell
    line 4: root_dir = '/your/path/to/KITTI/';
    ```